The chayote or christophine: planting, caring for, and harvesting

 The chayote can be particularly exuberant.
 Under the best growing conditions, each plant can produce up to 50 to 80 vegetable-fruits!

-Due to its tropical origins, the christophine is sensitive to cold.
-Planting the fruit must therefore be done in a pot indoors; you’ll need to wait until all risk of frost has passed before transplanting the seedling outdoors.
+Due to its tropical origins, the chayote is sensitive to cold.
+Planting the fruit must therefore be done in a pot indoors; you will need to wait until there is no risk of frost before transplanting the seedling outdoors.
 However, in Mediterranean regions, planting the fruit directly in the ground can be considered.

-As a reminder, the stone is fused with the fruit, which is why the berry must be planted directly in the soil.
+As a reminder, the stone is fused with the fruit, which is why the berry should be planted directly in the soil.

 When to Plant It?

-Sowing the whole fruit in a pot should be done from March onwards in a warm environment, such as a greenhouse, conservatory, or bright room with a temperature of at least 20°C. In very mild climates, the fruit can also be planted directly in the ground from April.
+Sowing the entire fruit in a pot should be done as early as March in a warm environment, such as a greenhouse, conservatory, or bright room with a temperature of at least 20°C. Alternatively, the fruit can be planted directly in the ground in regions with a very mild climate from April onwards.

-Later, the pot-sown fruit will be transplanted outdoors once all risk of frost has passed, typically around April to May, depending on the region.
+Later, the fruit sown in a pot can be transplanted outdoors once all risk of frost has passed, around April to May, depending on the region.

 With chayotes, the fruit containing a single seed is planted directly